-Resident training in Immunology is accomplished through formal didactic lectures and a one-month immunology rotation for the junior year residents.
+Resident training in Humoral Immunology is accomplished through formal didactic lectures and a one-month immunology rotation for the junior-year residents.
 This provides residents with an opportunity to learn immunology while getting involved in the day-to-day operations of a busy clinical immunology laboratory, located in Parkland Memorial Hospital.

 On the first day of the rotation the residents receive a CD with the objectives, plan, and all the reading material for the rotation.
 During the first week of the rotation the residents observe bench work and rotate through all the different benches in the laboratory, interacting one-on-one with the technologist performing the tests to understand the method and procedure.